 The essays included in this collection give overviews of some of the most important areas of First Amendment law and scholarship.
 FIRE hopes that these essays explain the basics of First Amendment case law and jargon in a succinct, yet informative manner.
 This collection will expand on a regular basis, so please check back for more content.

-Chilling effect refers to a phenomenon where individuals or groups refrain from engaging in expression for fear of running afoul of a law or regulation.
+The “chilling effect” refers to a phenomenon where individuals or groups refrain from engaging in expression for fear of running afoul of a law or regulation.
 Chilling effects generally occur when a law is either too broad or too vague.
 Individuals steer far clear from the reaches of the law for fear of retaliation, prosecution, or punitive governmental action.
-Read more.
+Read more about the chilling effect.